grafana/pyroscope/docs/sources/configure-client/aws-lambda.md

 # AWS Lambda profiling extension

-## Introduction to Pyroscope Lambda Extension

-The Pyroscope AWS Lambda Extension is a robust tool for profiling AWS Lambda functions, ensuring minimal latency impact.
+The Pyroscope AWS Lambda extension is a robust tool for profiling AWS Lambda functions, ensuring minimal latency impact.
 This profiling is essential for optimizing your functions.

 ## Why profile AWS Lambda functions?